pereznetworks/TD-Project9/project9-gallery-app/README.md

     it seems....
-      Flickr relies on photo owners and creators to... tag their photos correctly
+      Flickr relies on photo owners and creators to...

+       tag their photos correctly
+       ... which of course most do not do

-       so the safe-search options ... frequently do not filter out 'mature' or 'adult' content
+       so the safe-search options
+       ... frequently do not filter out 'mature' or 'adult' content

-      I started writing a custom filter using regexp and string matching
+      I started writing a custom filter
+        using regexp and string matching

-        to start catching words and phrases that someone may innocently use
+        to start catching words and phrases
+          that someone may innocently use

-        but no matter how exhaustive, seems to consistently return 'unexpected' results
+        but no matter how exhaustive,
+          even when the same exact queries
+            ... consistently return 'unexpected' results

 [Sample Photo src url, saved to json format](./src/Flickr/howTo.json)